jflintermann/btchatbot/Chatbot/data/nlu.md

 - what is the cuisine of the dish?
 - tell me the cuisine of this recipe

+## intent:get_name
+- what is the name of the dish?
+- what is the recipe called?
+- what's the name?
+- what is it called?
+- tell me the name
+- tell me what it's called
+- give me the name of the recipe
+- give me the name
+- give me the name of the dish

 ## intent:get_description
 - describe this dish for me
 - what is the description?